ryanrsun/ryanrsun.github.io/pages/pubs.md

 #### Papers Receiving Peer Review

-*Sun, R.*, McCaw, Z., Lin, X. Large-scale testing of composite null hypothesis in genetic asso- ciation studies.
+Sun, R., McCaw, Z., Lin, X. Large-scale testing of composite null hypothesis in genetic asso- ciation studies.
 In revision for Journal of the American Statistical Association.

-Choi, J., Xu, Z., *Sun, R.* Set-based inference for multiple interval-censored outcomes in genetic association studies.
+Choi, J., Xu, Z., Sun, R. Set-based inference for multiple interval-censored outcomes in genetic association studies.
 In revision for Statistics in Medicine.

 #### Published Correspondence